-Powerfull blog SEO tools, analytics are preinstalled in Weebly and you can customize your Weebly blog with a huge number of theme and plugins.
+Powerful blog SEO tools, analytics are preinstalled in Weebly and you can customize your Weebly blog with a huge number of themes and plugins.
 In fact, the free theme list is also very huge and you may not even need to buy a theme.

 By default when you sign up in Weebly, you will be allotted under a free plan.
 Fortunately, in the free plan, there are no annoying ads except the Weebly branding in the footer.
 There are also a couple of features like embedding audio is missing in the free plan.

 Weebly has their plan starts from $5 per month for a basic plan and up to $38 per month for an eCommerce plan.
-In all paid plan they offer free domain name.
+In all paid plans they offer free domain names.